ergoncugler/web-scraping-youtube/README.md

 ## How to cite it:

-**SILVA, Ergon Cugler de Moraes; ROCHA, Isabela. *Web Scraping YouTube Metrics and Transcription*.
+**SILVA, Ergon Cugler de Moraes; ROCHA, Isabela. *YouTubeScrap: A comprehensive tool for scraping YouTube data and transcript*.
 (Dec) 2024.
 Available at: [https://github.com/ergoncugler/web-scraping-youtube](https://github.com/ergoncugler/web-scraping-youtube).**